What ADHD Medication Is Right For Me: A Guide to Informed Choices

 • Clonidine (Kapvay) — supports emotional steadiness and attention

 These may take longer to show results.
-However, they offer gentler, more subtle cognitive support that aligns well with certain life patterns or co-existing conditions.
+However, they offer gentler, more gradual cognitive support.
+This can align well with certain life patterns or co-existing conditions.

 Off-Label and Adjunctive Medications

 Healthcare providers may also consider off-label medications or complementary treatments.
-For instance, certain antidepressants may help ADHD individuals who also experience mood-related differences.
+For instance, certain antidepressants may help people with ADHD who also experience mood-related differences.

 Considerations Beyond Medication